QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 where $\theta^*$ is given by equation {eq}`eq:Friedmantheta`.

-To deduce this recommendation, Milton Friedman assumed that the taxes that government must impose in order acquire money at rate $\mu_t$ do not distort economic decisions.
+To deduce this recommendation, Milton Friedman assumed that the taxes that government must impose in order to acquire money at rate $\mu_t$ do not distort economic decisions.

   - for example, the government imposes lump sum taxes that distort no decisions by private agents